-The proposed bill establishes the Alaska Sunset Commission, which will be responsible for reviewing, auditing, and making recommendations regarding the continuation or restructuring of state entities and tax credits.
-The commission will consist of seven members appointed by the governor and confirmed by the legislature, with qualifications in financial management, budgeting, and government efficiency.
+The bill establishes the Alaska Sunset Commission, which is tasked with reviewing, auditing, and making recommendations regarding the continuation or restructuring of state entities and tax credits.
+The commission will consist of seven members appointed by the governor and confirmed by the legislature, with members required to have expertise in financial management, budgeting, or government efficiency.
 The commission is granted the authority to require cooperation from state officials and agencies, hold public hearings, and issue subpoenas as necessary to fulfill its duties.
-Additionally, the bill introduces a violation for hindering the commission's work, punishable by a fine of up to $5,000.
+Additionally, the bill outlines the criteria for review and audit, the process for reporting findings, and the consequences for state employees who fail to cooperate with the commission.

 Statutes affected: SB0107A, AM SB 107, introduced 02/19/2025: 11.56.845, 44.99.700, 39.25.020, 39.25.080, 39.25.160, 39.90.140, 24.55.100, 24.55.320, 40.25.220